M-J-Robbins/good-email-code/email-accessibility/rem-and-em.md

 The wording is confusing as we’re using `max` to set a minimum `font-size` but the idea is it’s picking the larger of the values set here.

-N.B This will prevent the user from being able to set a smaller preferred font size.
+**N.B** This will prevent the user from being able to set a smaller preferred font size.
 So it’s not an ideal solution, you may want to leave this part off.

-### `font-size:1rem`
+### `font-size:medium`
-If the email client doesn't support `max` but does support `rem` we can use that as a fallback so we still have the user preference, but this time with no minimum value.
+If the email client doesn't support `max` we will fall back to using `font-size:medium`, all email clients I've tested support this.

-### `font-size:16px`
-If the email client doesn’t support `rem`, then we finally set `16px` as our fallback.
-Most browsers default to `1rem` being equal to `16px` so this should look consistent for most users.
+**Edit:** _On a previous version of this article I use `rem` units and an extra fallback to 16px `font-size:16px;font-size:1rem; font-size:max(16px, 1rem)` but later found `font-size:medium` has better support._

 ## Converting your code to use `em`
 Mostly the standard size for `1rem` is `16px` so using that as a base will keep your sizing looking the same for most users.
 So to calculate em from px, divide your `px` value by 16 and that will give you your `em` value.